Pedestrian crossing survey of accident-hit Solihull road delayed

 Last week, the local authority admitted that its assessment had been held up by the "high demand" for its road safety engineering team.

-It is also having to liaise with Transport for West Midlands (TfWM), of which its own highways improvement programme could mean changes to this section of Hobs Moat Road, near the junction with Old Lode Lane.
+It is also having to liaise with Transport for West Midlands (TfWM), while its own highways improvement programme could mean changes to this section of Hobs Moat Road, near the junction with Old Lode Lane.

 Paul Tovey, from the council's transport and highways team, said it was 'disappointing' that not as much progress had been made as the department would have liked, but he believed that it was right that the authority's plans linked in with those being developed by TfWM.